Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

         makeBlack (T _ a y b) = T B a y b
 ```

 The points to notice here in this definition are the functions `makeBlack` and `balance.` Minus those functions the insertion is exactly similar to an insert in a `BST`.
 The `makeBlack` function is also a fairly simple function, given a Node it changes the color of the node to black irrespective of the node's color.
-The purpose of this function is that after applying `balance` recursively the final tree might have 2 consecutive red nodes at the top of the tree.
+The purpose of this function is that, after applying `balance` recursively the final tree might have 2 consecutive red nodes at the top of the tree.
 This would be a violation of invariant 1.
 By blackening the root we restore invariant 1 as well as we invariant 2 stays intact, as only the root of the tree gets colored.
-A more opt name for the function should have been `blackenRoot` perhaps.
+A more apt name for the function, perhaps should have been `blackenRoot`.
 However this is quite simple.

 The trick is now writing and understanding the `balance` function.
 Now we know  that the insertion might have violated invariant 1 and as a result of which it might have created a tree with 2 consecutive red nodes.
-So all we have to think is given the original balanced tree with no violations what are the possible ways in which a red node might have been inserted which breaks the invariant 1.
+So all we have to think is, given the original balanced tree with no violations, what are the possible ways in which a red node might have been inserted which breaks the invariant 1.
 Let us see:
-Due to lack of a red pen I am using a blue pen to represent red nodes.
+(Due to lack of a red pen I am using a blue pen to represent red nodes.
 So this is technically a blue black tree.
-But you get the point:
+But you get the point):

 ![an image alt text]({{ site.baseurl }}/images/Insertion.jpg "Insertion")

 Now algebraic data types and pattern matching makes it very easy to express each case.
-So if we write out the tree structure as demonstrated in the figure the 4 cases would look like this:
+So if we write out the tree structure as demonstrated in the figure, the 4 cases would look like this:

 ```haskell
 T B (T R (T R a x b) y c) z d